-- Make sure that the DLC/LLC protocol is enabled using either BRAdmin, a web browser or TELNET. - 2 Make sure that the MAC address of the Windows® setting is the same as shown in the print configuration page printout.
+- Make sure that the DLC/LLC protocol is enabled using either BRAdmin, a web browser or TELNET. - 2 Make sure that the MAC address of the Windows® setting is the same as shown in the printer settings page.

 Web Browser Troubleshooting (TCP/IP)